- How to rent a car?

 Where do I rent a car in Portugal?

 There are numerous reputable car rentals in Portugal to choose from.
-Car rental companies have offices in all major cities and airports, both in mainland Portugal as in Madeira and the Azores.
+Car rental companies have offices in all major cities and airports, both in mainland Portugal, Madeira, and the Azores.
 If you’re planning on renting a car in Portugal in the summer, try to arrange this in advance.
 Reserving in advance ensures that you secure the type of car that you want, possibly at a lower price, and gives you the opportunity to compare all options.